gardener/hvpa-controller/README.md

 # hvpa-controller

+### Goals
+1. The goal of HVPA is to re-use the upstream components [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) as much as possible for scaling components horizontally and vertically respectively.
+   1. HPA for recommendation and scaling horizontally.
+   1. VPA for recommendation for scaling vertically.
+1. Where there are gaps in using HPA and VPA simultaneously to scale a given component, introduce functionality to fill those gaps.
+   1. HPA and VPA are recommended to be mixed only in case HPA is used for custom/external metrics as mentioned [here](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#limitations-of-beta-version).
+But in some scenarios it might make sense to use them both even for CPU and memory (e.g. `kube-apiserver` or ingress etc.)
+   1. VPA updates the pods directly (via webhooks) which may confuse HPA (especially, when used for the same scaling metrics) as it may not see the changes in the upstream `targetRefs`.
+1. Where there is functionality missing in either HPA or VPA, introduce them to provide more flexibility during horizontal and vertical scaling.
+Especially, for the components that experience disruption during scaling.
+   1. [Weight-based scaling](#weight-based-scaling) horizontally and vertically silmultaneously.
+   1. Support for configurable (at the resource level) threshold levels to trigger VPA (and possibly HPA) updates to minimize unnecessary scaling of components.
+Especially, if scaling is disruptive.
+   1. Support for configurable (at the resource level) stabilisation window in all the four directions (up/down/out/in) to stabilize scaling of components.
+Especially, if scaling is disruptive.
+   1. Support for configurable maintenance window for scaling (especially, scaling in/down) for components that do not scale well smoothly (mainly, `etcd`, but to a lesser extent `kube-apiserver` as well for `WATCH` requests).
+This could be as an alternative or complementary to the stabilisation window mentioned above.
+   1. Support for flexible update policy for all four scaling directions (Off/Auto/ScaleUp).
+ScaleUp would only apply scale up and not scale down (vertically or horizontally).
+This is again from the perspective of components which experience disruption while scaling (mainly, `etcd`, but to a lesser extent `kube-apiserver` as well for `WATCH` requests).
+For such components, a `ScaleUp` update policy will ensure that the component can scale up (with some disruption) automatically to meet the workload requirement but not scale down to avoid unnecessary disruption.
+This would mean over-provisioning for workloads that experience a short upsurge.
+   1. Custom resource support for VPA updates.
+      * At the beginning, this would be with some well-defined annotations to describe which part of the CRD to update the resource requests.
+      * But eventually, we can think of proposing a `Resource` subresource (per container) along the lines of `Scale` subresource.

+### Non-goals

+* It is *not* a goal of HVPA to duplicate the functionality of the upstream components like [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).

 ### Weight based scaling
 In this mode, deployment's scaling is divided into stages depending on number of replicas.
 A user can provide an array of intervals `x1` to `x2` and corresponding `vpaWeight`s between and including `0` and `1`. `x1` and `x2` are the number of replicas where that stage begins and ends respectively.
 In a particular stage, HVPA controller will consider VPA's recommendations according to the weights provided, and scale the deployment accordingly.
 The weights given to the HPA's recommendation will be `1 - vpaWeight`.